mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

 being "paused" MUST be considered a retryable error and MUST NOT be an error that marks the SDAM state unknown.

-If minPoolSize is set, the `Connection <#connection>`_ Pool MUST have at least minPoolSize total `Connections <#connection>`_ while it is "ready".
-If the pool does not implement a background thread, the checkOut method is responsible for `populating the pool
+If the pool does not implement a background thread, the checkOut method is responsible for ensuring that the pool is `populated
-<#populating-the-pool-with-a-connection-internal-implementation>`_ with enough
+<#populating-the-pool-with-a-connection-internal-implementation>`_ with at least minPoolSize
-`Connections <#connection>`_ such that this requirement is met.
+`Connections <#connection>`_.

 A `Connection <#connection>`_ MUST NOT be checked out until it is established.
 In addition, the Pool MUST NOT prevent other threads from checking